jrfferreira/git-overview/README.md

 ## Cherry pick

-Pick a exactly commit to where you're:
+Pick an exactly commit to where you're:

 ``` bash
   $ git cherry-pick [commit hash]
 ```

-An example to cherry pick all commits from master branch:
+An example of cherry pick all commits from master branch:

 ``` bash
   $ git cherry-pick ..master